 One of Tim’s biggest realisations through this experience is that melanoma doesn’t just affect the person with the diagnosis.

-“I’ve seen the toll these past two years have taken on my wife and family and it’s been hard to watch.
+“I’ve seen the toll these past three years have taken on my wife and family and it’s been hard to watch.

 “As partners and dads, we have a responsibility to do everything in our power to keep ourselves safe and healthy for those close to us.
 In most cases skin cancer can be easily prevented with sun protection – we just need to step up and do it.”

 Learn how to protect yourself and your family at www.sunsmart.com.au/same-goes-for-you